 Is all wildlife tourism bad?
 Does any attraction involving any animal always harm the animals involved?
 Or can some wildlife tourism be a positive force for good in the conservation chain?
-If you want to see or interact with wildlife on your travels, follow these five simple steps for responsible wildlife tourism.
+If you want to see or interact with wildlife on your travels, follow these simple steps for responsible wildlife tourism.

 Wildlife tourism is big business in the gap year industry now, with travel organisations and providers all over the world taking advantage of the fact that many travellers and tourists love animals and want their chance of a ‘once in a lifetime’ close up experience with them.

-The big problem with wanting to see or interact with animals on your gap year is that many travellers are simply unaware of the fact that by engaging in certain activities where wildlife are involved they are often causing more harm than good and their precious ‘experiences’ are contributing to wildlife abuse in a variety of ways.
+Many travellers are simply unaware of the fact that by engaging in certain activities where wildlife are involved they are often causing more harm than good and their precious ‘experiences’ are contributing to wildlife abuse in a variety of ways.

 That isn’t to say all wildlife tourism is bad, far from it, there are ways for you to see and interact with wildlife on your travels in an ethical way that doesn’t harm the animals or their habitat.